-- Goal 81 Goal 8A-8 Support the promotion of tourism, recreation, and special events through the County transportation system. - policy 8I-1.1 policy 8A-8.1 Involve affected jurisdictions in the planning and design of transportation projects that affect major tourism, park, and recreation facilities. - policy 8I-1.2 policy 8A-8.2 Coordinate management of the transportation system during special events with the responsible program organizations, while minimizing the disruption of normal economic operations including agriculture, forestry, and other natural resource industries. - policy 8B 1.3 policy 8I-1.3 policy 8A-8.3 Encourage the state to consider high-season traffic demand on SR 20 in East Skagit County whenever the state studies the need for improvements.
+Goal 8I Support the promotion of tourism, recreation, and special events through the County transportation system.

+- policy 8I-1.1 Involve affected jurisdictions in the planning and design of transportation projects that affect major tourism, park, and recreation facilities. - policy 8I-1.2 Coordinate management of the transportation system during special events with the responsible program organizations, while minimizing the disruption of normal economic operations including agriculture, forestry, and other natural resource industries. - policy 8I-1.3 Encourage the state to consider high-season traffic demand on SR 20 in East Skagit County whenever the state studies the need for improvements.